-This is the second round of crowdfunding we’re running (we could raise less than half our target amount in the first round) so that we can undertake another trip on the same route (using alternate means of transport) to shoot extensively for the documentary, create multi-media publications for story telling and if there is at all any spill-over, support more young Indians in undertaking Moving Upstream projects along other Indian rivers.
+This is the second round of crowdfunding we’re running (we could raise less than half our target amount in the first round) so that we can complete the post production of the documentary and release it (targeting December 2019), create multi-media publications for story telling and if there is at all any spill-over, support more young Indians in undertaking Moving Upstream projects along other Indian rivers.

 Please contribute by following this link: Contribute

 This project presents an opportunity for more young people to undergo river journeys with the support of Veditum India Foundation, to help us understand, visualise and thereby improve the situation at the grassroots.
 All contributions through this campaign will be used for the Moving Upstream series of projects.
 You can read more about the Moving Upstream series here: http://veditum.org/moving-upstream/

 If you want to join us on our journeys or if you have any questions, please feel free to write to us at: [email protected]